ramat84/vim/reveal/vim.md

 set nocompatible
 ```

-Note: Ask me how to quit Vim<br>Open existing/new file
+Note: Ask me how to quit Vim\
+Open existing/new file

 ---